Zain-Naqvi-tech/linux-pci-dma-driver/README.md

 resumes, reads the result from 0x08, copies it to userspace, and returns.

 ### Key design decisions

+Check my [ENGINEERING_NOTES](ENGINEERING_NOTES.md) file for more information on these design decisions.
+A lot of debugging went into completing this phase of the project.
+The difference was a single line `pci_set_master`.

 - **`struct completion` over a raw wait queue.** A completion is a wait queue plus a done flag plus the locking that makes them race-free.
 The device can finish and fire the